 - Ekrin 365 – recently unveiled, an ergonomic massage gun from Ekrin Athletics.
 It’s light, easy to use, has just enough power and performance, and comes with a lifetime warranty.

-- Addsfit Elite or Bantam – these are two different guns.
-Addsfit Elite is super compact, while the Bantam is the most miniature awesome massage gun you’ll ever use.
+- Opove Apex or Bantam – these are two different guns.
+The Apex is a full size, high-amplitude device.
+The Bantam is the most miniature awesome gun you’ll ever use.

 Choosing a Massage Gun for Women